chtrembl/azure-cloud/petstore/13-build-deploy-azure-functions/README.md

 			Response transformedResponse = new Response();

-			sessions.forEach(jsonNode -> {
+			// transform the sessionBrowser so the name can be easily loaded as an image within PowerApps sessions.forEach(jsonNode -> {
 				String sessionId = ((ArrayNode) jsonNode).get(0).toString().replace("\"", "").trim();
 				String sessionBrowser = ((ArrayNode) jsonNode).get(1).toString().replace("\"", "").trim().toLowerCase();